tensorflow/tfjs-core/README.md

 var a = dl.tensor1d([1, 2, 3]);
 var b = dl.scalar(2);

-var result = a.add(b); // a is not modified, result is a new tensor/
+var result = a.add(b); // a is not modified, result is a new tensor

 // Option 1: With a Promise.
 result.data().then(data => console.log(data)); // Float32Array([3, 4, 5])